RojinaGautam/Javaclass/README.md

 New information for this git repo

-Readme updates for new branch
+Readme updates for new branch,

+changes from local computer